Reno v. American Civil Liberties Union

 Reno v.
-American Civil Liberties Union, 521 U.S. 844 (1997), was a landmark decision of the Supreme Court of the United States, unanimously ruling that anti-indecency provisions of the 1996 Communications Decency Act violated the First Amendment's guarantee of freedom of speech.
+American Civil Liberties Union, 521 U.S. 844 (1997), is a landmark decision of the Supreme Court of the United States, unanimously ruling that anti-indecency provisions of the 1996 Communications Decency Act violated the First Amendment's guarantee of freedom of speech.
 This was the first major Supreme Court ruling on the regulation of materials distributed via the Internet.

 Background and procedural history

 The Communications Decency Act (CDA) was an attempt to protect minors from explicit material on the Internet by criminalizing the knowing transmission of "obscene or indecent" messages to any recipient under 18; and also knowingly sending to a person under 18 anything "that, in context, depicts or describes, in terms patently offensive as measured by contemporary community standards, sexual or excretory activities or organs."
 The American Civil Liberties Union argued that certain parts of the act were facially unconstitutional and sought a preliminary injunction preventing the government from enforcing those provisions.

 Section 561 of the act required that any facial challenges be heard by a panel of three district judges; that panel granted the injunction.
 Because the act also permitted appeals to be heard directly by the Supreme Court, that court took the case without the usual intermediate appellate decision.
 The government's main defense of the CDA was that the Supreme Court had upheld similar decency laws in three prior decisions: Ginsberg v.
 New York (1968); F.C.C. v.
 Pacifica Foundation (1978); and Renton v.
 Playtime Theatres, Inc. (1986).

 In Ginsberg v.
 New York, the Supreme Court ruled that material that is not obscene may nonetheless be harmful for children, and its marketing may be regulated.
 In F.C.C. v.
 Pacifica Foundation, the Supreme Court upheld the possibility of the FCC delivering administrative sanctions to a radio station for broadcasting George Carlin's "Seven Dirty Words" comedy routine.

 In Reno v.
-ACLU, though, the Supreme Court held that this case law did not justify the CDA.
+ACLU, though, the Supreme Court held that this case law did not support the provisions of the CDA.
 The Court reasoned that the FCC's sanctions under the Pacifica precedent were not criminal punishments, and TV and radio broadcasts "as a matter of history, had 'received the most limited First Amendment protection' ... in large part because warnings could not adequately protect the listener from unexpected program content."
 Conversely, Internet users must take "a series of affirmative steps" to access explicit material.

 Finally, in Renton v.
 Playtime Theatres, Inc., the Supreme Court upheld a zoning ordinance that kept adult movie theaters out of residential neighborhoods.
 The government argued that the CDA was an attempt to institute "a sort of 'cyberzoning' on the Internet".
 In Reno v.
 ACLU, however, the Court ruled that the "time, place, and manner regulation" that Renton had enacted did not correspond with the CDA, which was "a content-based blanket restriction on speech".